LLazyEmail/awesome-email-marketing/improvements.md

     if (index) {
 ```

-## Task # Vadim wants to add issue templates, restrict who and how can do merges into the main branch #1109
+## Task 8: Vadim wants to add issue templates, restrict who and how can do merges into the main branch #1109

 from one of our last chats

-## Task ## add here error handlers from domain error handle #1021
+## Task 9: Add here error handlers from domain error handle #1021

 removing them from this file